Inception-framework/debugger/README.md

 Next, recreate the U-Boot image of the Linux kernel with a different load address and entry point:

-    Host> cd $SAB4Z
+    Host> cd $XLINUX
-    Host> mkimage -A arm -O linux -C none -T kernel -a 0x88008000 -e 0x88008000 -d $ZIMAGE build/uImage
+    Host> make -j8 O=build ARCH=arm LOADADDR=0x88008000 uImage
+    Host> cp $XLINUX/build/arch/arm/boot/uImage $SAB4Z/build

 Last, we must instruct U-Boot to load the device tree blob, Linux kernel and root file system images at different addresses.
 And, very important, we must force it not to displace the device tree blob and the root file system image as it does by default.
-Copy the new device tree blob and U-Boot image of the Linux kernel on the MicroSD card:
+This can be done by changing the default values of several U-Boot environment variables; if U-Boot finds a file named `uEnv.txt` on the MicroSD card, it uses its content to define its environment variables.
+Mount the MicroSD card on your host PC, copy the `$SAB4Z/scripts/uEnv.txt` file, the new device tree blob and the new U-Boot image of the Linux kernel on the MicroSD card:

     Host> cd $SAB4Z
-    Host> cp build/devicetree.dtb build/uImage <path-to-mounted-sd-card>
+    Host> cp scripts/uEnv.txt build/devicetree.dtb build/uImage <path-to-mounted-sd-card>

-Eject the MicroSD card, plug it in the Zybo, power on and stop the U-Boot count down by pressing a key.
-Modify the following U-Boot environment variables:

-    Zybo> setenv devicetree_load_address 0x8a000000
-    Zybo> setenv kernel_load_address 0x8a080000
-    Zybo> setenv ramdisk_load_address 0x8c000000
-    Zybo> setenv fdt_high 0xffffffff
-    Zybo> setenv initrd_high 0xffffffff

-If you want these changes to be stored in the on-board flash such that U-Boot reuses them the next time:

-    Zybo> saveenv

-It is time to boot:

-    Zybo> boot

-As you will probably notice it takes a bit longer to copy the binaries from the MicroSD card to the memory and to boot the kernel but the system, even if slightly slower, remains responsive and perfectly usable.
+Unmount and eject the MicroSD card, plug it in the Zybo, power on.
+As you will probably notice U-Boot takes a bit longer to copy the binaries from the MicroSD card to the memory and to boot the kernel but the system, even if slightly slower, remains responsive and perfectly usable.
 You can check that the memory accesses are really routed across the PL by pressing the BTN push-button twice.
 This should drive the LEDs with the counter of AXI address read transactions and you should see the LEDs blinking while the CPU performs read-write accesses to the memory across SAB4Z.
 If the LEDs do not blink enough, interact with the system with the serial console, this should increase the number of memory accesses.